 Once that feels easy and becomes a habit, kick it up a notch.
 Go for longer walks, try jogging or take a dance class.
 If you need suggestions tailored to you, consider a personal trainer northern CA.

 Once you establish a routine, add on to it.
 If you’ve been doing a lot of cardio, add in some strength training.
+For some mild pain relief and a faster recovery, try the best CBD edibles on the market.
 If you’ve been keeping your heart rate relatively low through stretching or yoga, add in some HIIT moves.
 The goal here is to engage all parts of your body.
 This is important not only because it makes your routine more effective overall, but it also allows muscles and joints to rest so they don’t get overworked.

 Seek Engaging Workouts